Sunday Shot: Purple Heron In-flight, Birding In Goa

 Purple Heron Bird

 To find them you need to see intently near the water bodies like lakes, backwaters, and wet fields.
 The feathers are purple in color when seen from the top with grey stripes on the neck and a lovely yellow underneath a powerful long beak.
-Eyes are yellow while it has a characteristically striped long slender neck which it recoils during flight.
+Their eyes are yellow, while it has a characteristically striped long slender neck which it recoils during flight.
 Long legs and grey-purple feathers help identify the bird.
-If it is disturbed or if it senses threat this large bird immediately croaks and takes off to a safer distance.
+If it is disturbed or if it senses a threat this large bird immediately croaks and takes off to a safer distance.

 Latin Name

-The Purple Heron (Ardea purpurea) a wide-ranging species of wading bird in the heron family.
+The Purple Heron (Ardea purpurea) is a wide-ranging species of wading bird in the heron family.
 The scientific name comes from Latin Ardea (heron) and purpureus (colored purple).
-An evasive bird, often seen in densely vegetated habitats near water, particularly reed beds.
+An evasive bird is often seen in densely vegetated habitats near water, particularly reed beds.
 It hunts for a range of prey including fish, rodents, frogs, and insects.
 Stalking them or standing waiting in ambush.

 It is a large bird about 78–97 cm in length with a standing height from 70 to 94 cm and a 120–152 cm wingspan.
 However, it is slender for its size, weighing only 0.5 to 1.35 kg.